 Whatever you do, don’t be surprised if, even after all your efforts, the stakeholders still stay off side.
 It’s not uncommon for behaviour to be so ingrained that nothing you do will change it.
 It could also be that the stakeholders are just fundamentally opposed to your project and you will never make them agree.

-I hope this has given you some ideas on how to manage these particular stakeholders.
+I hope this has given you some ideas on how to manage these particularly difficult stakeholders.
 Good luck, I hope you and your project are successful!

 Psoda plug